“Control leads to compliance; AUTONOMY leads to engagement.” ––Danial Pink

 One quality that each of these examples have in common is TRUST.
 Without trust, autonomy is impossible and trust is earned, but supervisors need to learn to stop “running the machine” and let employees do their work.

-As mentioned in the book, ENGAGEMENT MAGIC®: Five Keys to Unlock the Power of Employee Engagement, not long ago DecisionWise was consulting with a manager at a European grocery chain.
+As mentioned in the book, ENGAGEMENT MAGIC®, not long ago DecisionWise was consulting with a manager at a European grocery chain.
 He floored us by telling us that he required his employees to copy him on every email they sent.
 Then, when we asked him why he did this, he sent us through the floor to the basement by saying, “Well, I want to catch them when they do something really well and reward them for that.”We hadn’t just tumbled off the turnip truck that morning, so we said, “That’s not why you’re doing this.
 You don’t trust them.”

 We hadn’t just tumbled off the turnip truck that morning, so we said, “That’s not why you’re doing this.
 You don’t trust them.”